 The World Touring Car Championship is one of those racing series that is every motorsports fan’s dream.
 Each race of the season is filled with so much action and drama that it makes the Finale of Breaking Bad look like an episode of Sesame Street.
 The field of the 2013 WTCC season is merely separated by a handful of points.
 Which makes each race that much more important than the next.

 It was easy to get lost in the action, but the majority of our focus that day was on the WTCC action and USTCC action.
-This is exactly the kind of stuff we go nuts over, Cars that were made to actually work.
+This is exactly the kind of stuff we go nuts over, Modified cars that actually work.
 Style is nice to have when you can afford it, but style doesn’t always make you go fast, the cars in the USTCC and WTCC field were designed for one thing and one thing only, to go fast.

 While there was plenty of excitement to be seen on the WTCC side of things. the USTCC competition was also filled to the brim with talent.
 The USTCC is so appealing to us because the field is full of racers with tons of talent and much less budget then the factory backed teams over on the WTCC side.
 Grassroots racing is at the core of what makes us all want to make our cars go faster and it's exactly why all of us go nuts over track times.
 It was nice to see these guys pushing so hard.